michaelgrosner/tribeca/README.md

  $ cd K
  $ cp etc/K.json.dist etc/K.json
  $ vim etc/K.json
- $ npm start
+ $ make start
 ```

 See [configuration](https://github.com/ctubio/Krypto-trading-bot/tree/master/etc#configuration-options) section while setting up the configuration options in your new config file `etc/K.json`.

-`npm start` will run `K.js` in the background using [forever](https://www.npmjs.com/package/forever).
+`make start` will run `K.js` in the background using [forever](https://www.npmjs.com/package/forever).
 But also it will auto run `make install` to install all local dependencies in `build` folder and compile the application in `app` folder if it was not already done before.

-Feel free to run `npm stop` or `npm restart` anytime, and don't forget to [read the fucking manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/MANUAL.md).
+Feel free to run `make stop` or `make restart` anytime, and don't forget to [read the fucking manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/MANUAL.md).

 Troubleshooting: